ProxyPlayerHD/65CE816-Softcore/README.md

-# 65CE02-Softcore
+# 65CE816-Softcore
-This is a 65CE02 Compatible Softcore with added Features and Instructions.
+This is a 65CE02 Compatible Softcore with additional Features and Instructions.
+A lot of inspiration for the added features was taken from the 65C816, making this softcore a kind of hybrid between the 2 CPUSs, hence the name.

 It's currently not fully tested but should still be mostly functional.
 I'm Testing it on my Cyclone II Powered Altera DE2 Dev Board.
-The CPU takes up around 2700 Logic Elements and seems to run fine at 25MHz.
+The CPU takes up <3000 Logic Elements and seems to run fine at 25MHz.

 I mostly designed it based on the [Datasheet](http://archive.6502.org/datasheets/mos_65ce02_mpu.pdf) and the [C65 Specification](https://github.com/ProxyPlayerHD/65CE02-Softcore/blob/main/C65%20System%20Specifications%20Preliminary%201991.pdf).